brycx/checkpwn/README.md

 _NOTE: List files must have the .ls file extension._

-When checking accounts like this they will be run against both the HIBP "paste" and "account" database.
+When checking accounts, they will be run against both the HIBP "paste" and "account" database.

-#### Check a password
+#### Check a password:
 ```
 checkpwn pass
 ```

-#### Usage demo
+#### Usage demo:

 [![asciicast](https://asciinema.org/a/2LfYpj7V86CjbAB4tc2WcgJP6.png)](https://asciinema.org/a/2LfYpj7V86CjbAB4tc2WcgJP6)